flespi-software/QVirtualScroll/docs/ComponentAPI.md

 ## Slots

 ### list-item
 Component for list-item slot has to be designed based on ListItem.vue.
-All props is required.
+All props are required.
 ```html
   <virtual-scroll-list
     :actions="actions"